The winner takes it all: Proof of Theorem (b)

-Now consider the SWG from vertex $U$, where \whp $U\not\in \SWG^{\sss(2)}(\Toan+\vep_n)$.
-Without the presence of the type 2 infection, this will hit $\SWG^{\sss(1)}(\Toan+\vep_n)$ when it has reached size $C_n\sim a_n$ and the time for this converges to $V(k)$.
+Now consider the SWG from vertex $U$ of degree $k$, where \whp $U\not\in \mu\SWG^{\sss(2)}(\Toan+\vep_n)$.
+Without the presence of the type 2 infection, this will hit $\SWG^{\sss(1)}(\Toan)$ when it has reached size $C_n$, where $C_n/a_n$ converges in distribution to a proper random variable, and the time for this converges in distribution to $V(k)$.
 We claim that \whp it does not hit the type 2 infection before this happens.
-This follows from Lemmas \ref{le:2}--\ref{lem-good}: The passage time from any vertex in $\SWG^{\sss(2)}(\Toan+\vep_n)$ to $U$, not using the vertices in $\Goodn$ -- indeed, these are already occupied by the type 1 infection at time $\Toan+\vep_n$ and hence not available for the spread of type 2 -- is \whp larger than $b_n$, where $b_n\to \infty$.
-Hence, the passage time from any type 2 vertex to $U$ is \whp larger than $2V(k)+\vep$ for any $\vep>0$.
+This follows from Lemma \ref{le:2}: Indeed, the passage time from any vertex in $\mu\SWG^{\sss(2)}(\Toan+\vep_n)$ to $U$, not using the vertices in $\Goodn$ -- these are already occupied by the type 1 infection at time $\Toan+\vep_n$ and hence not available for the spread of type 2 -- is \whp larger than $b_n$, where $b_n\to \infty$.
+Hence, the passage time from any type 2 vertex to $U$ is \whp larger than $2V(k)+b$ for any $b>0$.
 This means that \whp the type 2 infection does not reach any of the vertices along the minimal weight path between $\SWG^{\sss(1)}(\Toan+\vep_n)$ and $U$ before time $V(k)+\vep$.
 Indeed, if it would, then there would be a path between vertex 2 and $U$ that avoids $\Goodn$ and that has passage time less than $2V(k)+\vep$.

 It follows that when $\mathcal{W}_n=1$, the passage time between vertex 1 and $U$ behaves asymptotically the same as in a one-type process with only type 1 infection.
 Similarly, when $\mathcal{W}_n=2$, the passage time between vertex 2 and $U$ behaves asymptotically the same as in a one-type process with only type 2 infection, which yields an analog of (\ref{eq:onetypeconv}) where $V(k)$ is replaced by $\mu V(k)$.
 Furthermore, by the arguments in the proof of Lemma \ref{le:tt_explosion}, $\PP(\mathcal{W}_n=1)\to \PP(V_1<\mu V_2)$.
-The proposition is hence proved.
+Equation \eqref{Ntk-conv} in the proposition is hence proved.

+The proof of \eqref{Ltwin-conv} is similar.
+Indeed, instead of \eqref{Ntk-repr}, we now start from $\barLtwin=\expec[\1_{e}^{\sss(t)}\mid G_n]$, where $e$ is a uniform edge in the graph and $\1_{e}^{\sss(t)}$ denotes the probability that $e$ spreads the infection before time $t$.
+We then again use a conditional second moment, and note that